kmfoley/CMAQ_Docs_v55/DOCS/Getting_Started.md

 <a id=cmaq_data></a>
 ## Where to find CMAQ data
-* Many sets of model inputs are cataloged on the [CMAS data warehouse](https://dataverse.unc.edu/dataverse/cmascenter)
+* CMAQ-ready input files are cataloged on the [CMAS Center Data Warehouse](https://dataverse.unc.edu/dataverse/cmascenter)